Getting Started with DOER DAPP

 DOER DAPP is designed to protect users, but safe use still requires attention.
 Keep these principles in mind:

-Only allow apps you recognize
+Only allow applications you recognize

 Set limits you are comfortable with